One of the most valuable gifts you can give is time.

 Feeding San Diego

-Feeding San Diego is the leading hunger relief organization in the county, providing 26 million meals with dignity to San Diego residents facing hunger last year.
+Feeding San Diego is the leading hunger-relief organization in the county, providing more than 40.3 million meals with dignity to San Diego residents facing hunger last year.
 They have been innovating new logistical, technological, and relationship-building solutions to the problem of food insecurity since 2007.
-They provide food and resources to a network of more than 260 neighborhood partners serving 63,000 children, families and seniors each week.
+They provide food and resources to a network of almost 300 neighborhood partners.

-Feeding San Diego relies heavily on volunteer service -from individuals age 6 and up to groups.
-For more information, contact Volunteer Services at 858-452-3663 x100, email@example.com, or visit their volunteer site.
+Feeding San Diego relies heavily on volunteer service – including individuals age six and up and groups – to sort and pack food at its distribution center in Sorrento Valley and distribute food at its large-scale food distributions held across the county.
+For more information, contact Volunteer Services at 858-452-3663 x100, volunteersd@

 Helen Woodward Animal Center